 Photo credit: Wikimedia

-When it comes to food and drink, nothing boosts a product’s prestige like the perception that it is traditional, hand picked, fresh, or otherwise limited in production.
-Anheuser-Busch and SABMiller, which essentially own the American beer market, have created beer brands like Blue Moon and Shock Top that mimic America’s craft breweries, which are surging in popularity.
-As Martin Lindstrom points out in Brandwashed, Whole Foods lists prices for its fruits and vegetables on what appear to be chalkboards to imply that prices change regularly as if responding to local crop conditions.
-In fact, the chalkboards are fake and the prices printed on -- all part of a marketing strategy meant to “evoke the image of Grapes of Wrath-era laborers piling box after box of fresh fruit into the store.”
+Similarly, as Martin Lindstrom points out in Brandwashed, Whole Foods lists prices for its fruits and vegetables on what appear to be chalkboards.
+The implication is that prices change regularly as if responding to local crop conditions.
+In fact, the prices are permanently printed on the faux chalkboards, which are part of a marketing strategy meant to “evoke the image of Grapes of Wrath-era laborers piling box after box of fresh fruit into the store.”

-But in a world full of marketers manipulating our perceptions, the truffle is the real deal.
-A type of fungus that grows underground on some tree roots, the truffle stands on the right side of the line between decomposition and decadence.
-While many are viewed as almost worthless, a few truffle varieties found in France, Spain, and surrounding areas are esteemed as a decadent addition to pasta, steaks, and foie gras that help dishes “jump off the plate” with an aroma that one admiring chef has compared to a locker room.
+But in a world full of manipulative marketers, the truffle is the real deal.
+A type of fungus that grows on tree roots, the truffle stands on the right side of the line between decomposition and decadence.
+While many are viewed as almost worthless, a few truffle varieties found in France, Spain, and surrounding areas are esteemed as a decadent addition to pasta, steaks, and foie gras.
+These truffles help dishes “jump off the plate” with an aroma that one admiring chef has compared to a locker room.
 These fickle cousins of mushrooms have proven impossible to mass produce; they are still dug up individually by dogs that track their scent.

-The truffle stands in stark contrast to the convenience-biased trends of the late 20th century that allowed wealthy consumers to buy fruits and vegetables during any season and filled bread with enough preservatives that it lasts weeks.
+The truffle stands in stark contrast to our era of convenience: the preservatives in bread that allow it to stay fresh for weeks and the year-round availability of seasonal fruits and vegetables.
 Admirers contend that the truffle begins to lose its flavor as soon as it is pulled from the ground, and fresh truffle season really only lasts a season.
-The rarity and temporality of truffles have made them -- at €4,400 to €11,000 per pound for Italy’s prized white truffles -- the most expensive food in the world.
+The rarity and temporality of truffles has made them—at €4,400 to €11,000 per pound for Italy’s prized white truffles—the most expensive food in the world.
 In 2007, a Macau casino owner set a record by paying $330,000 for a 3.3 pound truffle unearthed in Tuscany.

 A Culinary Gem

 If today’s ubiquitous food bloggers share a common ancestor, it is Jean Anthelme Brillat-Savarin, a French politician who survived the French Revolution to invent the self-indulgent food essay.
 His 1825 book, The Physiology of Taste, is widely cited for calling truffles “the diamond of the kitchen.”
-Brillat-Savarin also asks a question common among foodies and the non-initiated alike -- namely, why are truffles so popular?
+Brillat-Savarin also asks a question common among foodies and the non-initiated alike: why are truffles so popular?

 The truffle “is not only delicious to taste,” Brillat-Savarin writes, “but is also believed to foster powers the exercise whereof is eminently pleasurable.”
 If it’s unclear, he’s talking about sex.
 Although Brillat-Savarin could only find one woman who would relate a story of falling under the spell of truffles, he did convene a panel of men of “unimpeachable integrity” who concluded, “The truffle is not a positive aphrodisiac, but it can upon occasion make women tenderer and men more apt to love.”

-On the other, it’s the almost inevitable and very understandable psychology of wanting what you can’t have.
-This author remembers his disappointment when a waitress took his order of Pappy Van Winkle Bourbon -- perhaps the most coveted and hard to find whiskey in the world -- without comment.
+On the other hand, it’s the almost inevitable psychology of wanting what you can’t have.
+This author remembers his disappointment when a waitress took his order of Pappy Van Winkle Bourbon—a coveted and hard to find whiskey—without comment.
 It seemed too easy, too mundane.
 Only when the waitress returned and said, “Sorry, we’re out.
 Try back in a couple of months” did the liquor regain its legendary halo.

 A Culinary Drug

 Since truffles grow so inconsistently, companies cannot simply plant orchards of trees that produce the fungus.
 Even Urbani Truffle, the largest supplier of truffles, which claims to have a 70% share of the market, relies on freelance truffle hunters who scour the countryside.
-This means that truffle hunting is one of the largest and most profitable treasure hunts, which leads to some dirty play.
+This means that truffle hunting is one of the largest and most profitable treasure hunts.
+And treasure hunts turn everyone into pirates.

-Many thieves take a more direct route, simply stealing truffles from suppliers and selling them on a black market.
-When 60 Minutes investigated in 2010, they found chefs who said the mafia would steal their truffles and others who described more mundane thefts.
-Businesses have also taken to disguising Chinese truffles, which are regarded as inferior and have long been dug up without regard to ripeness to feed to animals, as the real thing.
+Many thieves take a more direct route and simply steal truffles from suppliers to sell on the black market.
+When 60 Minutes investigated in 2010, they interviewed chefs who said the mafia would steal their truffles.
+Businesses have also taken to disguising Chinese truffles, which are regarded as inferior and have long been dug up to use as animal feed, as the real thing.
 Some distributors mix a few Chinese truffles in with each shipment, like “cutting flour into cocaine,” as 60 Minutes put it, while a few French businessmen (likely headed for the deepest circle of French Hell) sell boxes of Chinese truffles labelled “French Black Truffles.”

 Beef tenderloin made with truffle oil, which comes from the world’s most expensive food.
 Or does it?
 Photo credit: Grand Velas

-This was not always the case.
 Historically, there is at least some mention of Italians infusing olive oils with real truffles, and Urbani Truffles sells truffle oil that it says is made from real truffles.
-In the 1980s, however, as truffles really took off as a luxury item, large companies without any access to actual truffles began to mass produce truffle oil by artificially adding the smell of truffles to olive oil.
+In the 1980s, however, as truffles took off as a global luxury, large companies without any access to actual truffles began to mass produce truffle oil by artificially adding the smell of truffles to olive oil.
 With the truffle part of the oil coming out of a laboratory rather than the earth, companies mass produced the product and sold it for around $6 a bottle.

 When chef Daniel Patterson sought to understand why truffle oil continues to thrive, even as its artificial origins have been revealed, he found some pretty cynical answers.
-The LA Times chief restaurant critic told him, “Chefs use truffle oil because it’s easy to add a gloss of glamour with it -- and because it helps sell dishes.”
-Another chef explained that he adds the oil to dishes that already contain truffle so that people notice the it -- people expect something big with truffles, and using enough truffle to be sure it’s noticed would be prohibitively expensive.
+The LA Times chief restaurant critic told him, “Chefs use truffle oil because it’s easy to add a gloss of glamour with it—and because it helps sell dishes.”
+Another chef explained that he adds the oil to dishes that already contain truffle so that people notice the truffle.
+People expect something big with truffles, and using enough truffle to be sure it’s noticed would be prohibitively expensive.

 But as we’ve written about in previous articles, taste is a slippery concept that is susceptible to psychological trickery and difficult to discuss objectively.
 Many embarrassed gourmands have realized that they were equating true truffles with smelly olive oil, but amateurs and experts alike easily confuse the good stuff and the cheap stuff whether it’s wine, sushi, or chicken picatta.

 Truffles are the world’s most expensive food because they resist all our efforts to control them.
 They cannot be mass produced or meaningfully eaten out of season.
-In a world in which we’ve grown increasingly accustomed to the idea that enough money can satisfy any whim, truffles are growing increasingly scarce; the owner of Urbani Truffles tells stories of rich clients throwing tantrums when a bad year of weather means restaurants can’t serve them truffles.
-Truffle oil promised the allure of truffles with all the convenience and mass production whose absence in the truffle industry makes it rare and exciting.
-It’s no surprise that we all were taken in.
+In a world in which we’ve grown increasingly accustomed to the idea that enough money can satisfy any whim, truffles are growing increasingly scarce.
+(The owner of Urbani Truffles tells stories of rich clients throwing tantrums when a bad year of weather means restaurants can’t serve them truffles.)